ikatkov/battery-simulator/README.md

 ## Notes

-The Main surprise is that this thing is as usable as a general-purpose dummy load as much as an electronic battery itself.
+The main surprise is that this thing is as usable as a general-purpose dummy load as much as an electronic battery itself.

+Do not make daughter boards that have buttons or pots.
+Mount them separately, and connect them with wires.
+It is wobbly, the daughter board needs to be secured to a vertical panel, while the vertical panel needs to be removable by design.
+Total PITA, don't do it again.

 Despite PCB being sparsely populated, wires make the inside of the box very very crowded.
 Need to make the box deeper, +1-2-3 cm depth would not be noticeable but would make wire management easier.